A Probate Lawyer Schaumburg, IL Trusts Discusses the Probate Process

 Probating an Estate After a Person’s Death

+Following a death, a probate lawyer can assist families and beneficiaries with the process of ensuring all the deceased wishes are carried out correctly.
 Despite every state having its own laws regarding probate, the process generally involves the following:

 - Petitioning the court to begin the probate process of a will